About Secure Online Testing

 No matter which tool you decide to use, there are limitations and considerations to take into account.
 Please review our Secure Online Testing Tools for Faculty guide for more information about both tools.

-With the understanding that not all students may have the technology readily available, and need to be informed that you are going to use one of these tools for exams.
-Consider whether the use of additional secure testing tools is warranted and necessary.
-If you believe that one of these tools are necessary, there are two options supported by UTech.
-We suggest the following:
+With the understanding that not all students may have the technology readily available, and need to be informed that you are going to use one of these tools for exams, consider whether the use of additional secure testing tools is warranted and necessary.

-If you would like to have a secure environment for all tests and quizzes, use Honorlock only to reduce student confusion and anxiety.
+If you would like to have a secure environment for all tests and quizzes, we recommend using either Respondus or Honorlock consistently throughout the semester to reduce student confusion and anxiety.

 For more information on selecting the best tool for your needs, as well as considerations about testing equity, see the Secure Online Testing Tools Faculty guide.